Mrinalkothari/TinDog/README.md

 # TinDog
-TinDog is tinder for dogs
+TinDog is tinder for dogs.
-Only front end
+(Only front end)